 PAL participants will gain valuable knowledge on EHE science and research, advocacy, Foundation programs and the overall sarcoma cancer landscape.
 If you are interested in joining our PAL team, please contact Medha at [email protected]

 Molly Gibson was diagnosed with EHE in March of 2018.
 She needed a CT scan to determine if lymph nodes were being affected by a new diagnosis of another rare cancer- Waldenstrom’s Macroglobulinemia (for of non-Hodgkin’s Lymphoma).
 The scan showed lesions on her liver which were biopsied and found as EHE.
 That all happened within a few weeks!
 Quite an adventure!
 Molly has been in elementary education for over 25 years and is also a fitness instructor and nutritional coach.
-She has 2 grown children and a new baby grandson.
+She has two grown children and three grandchildren, two boys and one girl.

 Leah was diagnosed in October 2019 with EHE in her lungs, and liver involvement confirmed in June 2020.
 Being newly diagnosed and not having local doctors who were knowledgeable about this rare sarcoma, Leah found the EHE Foundation through her own research.
-Leah credits The EHE Foundation for the support and direction she received in finding a doctor at Memorial Sloan Kettering in NYC.
-While being fortunate to not have active growth and be on a "watch and wait" approach, Leah is excited to be a part of the PAL Program and help others who are also starting their journey with EHE.
-Professionally, Leah works in the development office at a small liberal arts college in Easton, PA and brings with her 14 years of fundraising knowledge.
+Leah credits The EHE Foundation for the support and direction she received in finding a doctor at Memorial Sloan Kettering in NYC and helping to continue her research into treatment options.
+Leah is excited to be a part of the PAL Program and help others who are also starting their journey with EHE.
+Professionally, Leah works in the development office at a small liberal arts college in Easton, PA and brings with her 15 years of fundraising knowledge.
 In her spare time, Leah enjoys spending time with her husband and two kids and planning trips to the beach or Walt Disney World.

 Sandy Meaders lives in Laurel, MS with his wife Barbara.
 Both have been retired for 10 years from owning and managing a general rental, hardware and paint business for almost 40 years.
 Sandy is a 1972 graduate of the University of Southern Mississippi with a degree in Political Science and Secondary Education.
 Other involvements have been with the American Rental Association, Chairman of the ARA Insurance Board, House of Representatives of the Mississippi Legislature, Sertoma International service club, and various state and local boards and committees.
 Sandy was diagnosed with EHE in January of 2019.
 Ninety percent of a large tumor that was encasing his vena cava was removed through a thoracotomy.
 Currently he in under the care of Dr. Vinod Ravi at MD Anderson and is stable on a “wait and see” approach.

-Jennifer lives in Westchester County NY, has been married for almost 18 years and has two sons James (14) and Joseph (10).
-She has over 20 years’ experience working as a Licensed Clinical Social Worker.
-Currently she leads a team of clinical nurses and social workers within a health insurance plan that focuses on members who are at the most risk for complex medical and behavioral health needs in the state of NY.
-Jennifer holds an undergraduate degree in Psychology and Human Services and a master’s degree in Social Work from Fordham University.
+Jennifer Mulligan lives in Westchester County NY, has been married for almost 18 years and has two sons James (16) and Joseph (12).
+She has over 25 years’ experience working as a Licensed Clinical Social Worker.
+Currently she is a Director of Behavioral Health UM and oversees a clinical team within a health insurance plan that focuses on members who are at the most risk for complex medical and behavioral health needs in the state of NY.
+Jennifer holds an undergraduate degree in Psychology and Human Services and a Master's degree in Social Work from Fordham University.
 Her passion is advocacy work and working with children and adults of all backgrounds and abilities.
-In her free time she considers herself a great Uber driver to her kids baseball and basketball games.
+In her free time, she considers herself a great Uber driver to her kids’ baseball and basketball games.
 She also loves NY sports, travel, good food and adventure.

-In October 2019, Jennifer Mulligan’s son Joseph was diagnosed with EHE.
+In October 2019, Jennifer’s son Joseph was diagnosed with EHE.
 She describes Joe as an amazing, smart, athletic little boy whose strength battling a rare cancer amazes her beyond his years.
 His compassion for others and ability to talk about his EHE is a testament to his abilities.

 Keren lives in Las Vegas, Nevada.
 She was diagnosed with EHE on Feb 28, 2017.
 Thinking about having cancer, needing surgery, and what that meant was beyond scary.
 Keren’s EHE has no outward physical attributes, so people don't know she has it.
 For the most part, she wishes more doctors knew EHE existed or at least heard of it before patients go in for a consultation.